Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Text/_index.en.md

 ## Usage

-The Text component allows users to add structured text, with or without label
+The `Text` component allows users to add structured text, with or without label.

 ### Anatomy